Learn how to securely share secrets across namespaces in Kubernetes for seamless application deployment and management.

 This example demonstrates copying a secret named "my-secret" from the "source-namespace" to the "target-namespace":

-kubectl get secret my-secret -n source-namespace -o yaml | kubectl create -f - -n target-namespace
+kubectl get secret my-secret -n source-namespace -o yaml | kubectl create -f - -n target-namespace2.
+Use a Tool for Synchronization:

-a) Using kubernetes-replicator
+a) Using kubernetes-replicator:

-to synchronize secrets from "source-namespace" to "target-namespace":
+This example demonstrates using kubernetes-replicator to synchronize secrets from "source-namespace" to "target-namespace":

 Step 1: Create a ConfigMap for Replicator Configuration: